 The student should meet with his/her advisor for consultation concerning the effect of this decision on the student's continued studies and transcript record.
 The student should return any materials or properties of the College that he/she may have to the appropriate parties, to avoid being billed for those items.

 A student who will be given an "F" for cheating in a course may not withdraw from that course.

-Procedures to withdraw from a class:
+Procedures to Withdraw from a class:

-A student may withdraw from a class between the beginning of the 2nd week and the 14th week of a semester.
-The student will receive a "W" grade that will appear on the transcript but not impact a student's GPA.
-Failure to follow the steps below could result in still being charged for the semester you were enrolled in but did not attend.
+If a student withdraws from a class after the fourteenth week, they will receive a pass/fail grade as determined by their current grade at the time of withdrawal.
+Failure to follow the steps below could result in still being charged for the semester the student was enrolled in but did not attend.